JWardee/wp-mail-catcher/readme.md

 ## Contributing
 Contributions are always welcome, to get started do the following:
-1.Pull the repo and run `composer install`
+1. Pull the repo and run `composer install`
-2.cd into `build/grunt` and run `npm install`
+2. cd into `build/grunt` and run `npm install`
-3.While inside of `build/grunt` run `grunt` this will watch your scss and js and compile any changes 4.Submit your pull request!
+3. While inside of `build/grunt` run `grunt` this will watch your scss and js and compile any changes
+4. Submit your pull request!

 ## Additional resources
 * [PSR-2 coding standards](http://www.php-fig.org/psr/psr-2/)